-Calendar: You will find a one-page calendar with the topics and due dates for each week of the semester.
-I strongly encourage you to print this out during the 1^{st} week of classes and use it as a reference each week so you don't miss any due dates.
+Calendar: You will find a one-page calendar under Calendar of Topics and Due Dates in Blackboard for each week of the semester.
+I strongly encourage you to print this out during the 1st week of classes and use it as a reference each week so you don't miss any due dates.

-Weekly Notes: At the beginning of each week, a summary of the week's topics and assignments will be posted for you to read.
+Weekly Notes: At the beginning of each week, a brief summary of the week's topics and assignments will be posted for you to read.
 These weekly postings will be under Weekly Notes and Materials on the task bar in Blackboard.
 Please be sure to start your week off by reading these weekly postings.
-I will be describing the material we're covering, posting videos lessons and reminding you of upcoming due dates in these postings.
-So it is a great way to keep track of what's due in each upcoming week and find out what is covered on each quiz/test.
+I will be reminding you of upcoming due dates in these postings so it is a great way to keep track of what's due in each upcoming week.

-Homework: Each week you will be assigned a homework assignment that you are to complete using My Lab Mastering/MyStatLab, abbreviated MSL.
-You can get to MSL by using the link on Blackboard or going directly to their website at www.mystatlab.com.
-If you purchased the textbook, you should have purchased a MyStatLab Access Kit.
-In that kit is an access code that you will need in order to register at My Lab/Mastering.
+Homework: Each week you will be assigned a homework assignment that you are to complete using My Lab Mastering/MyMathLab, abbreviated MML.
+You get to MML by using the link on Blackboard.
+With your textbook, you should have purchased a MyMathLab Access Kit.
+In that kit is an access code that you will need in order to register with My Lab/Mastering.
 You can also purchase an access code directly from the website with a credit card.
 You will have to register using your access code ASAP to start completing your assignments.
-Directions and details about registering with MyStatLab, including the Course ID, are posted under Announcements.
+Details about registering, including the course ID, will be posted under Announcements in Blackboard.